 Fun fact: I saw my first leopard in the wild on a tree in Hwange National Park in Zambia when I was a teenager.

-These magnificent animals consist of the Big 5 animals + cheetahs and African wild dogs.
+Also called the Super 7, these magnificent animals consist of the Big 5 animals + cheetahs and African wild dogs.
 The current conservation status of African wild dogs is "endangered" while cheetahs are listed as “vulnerable”.
 Both can be seen in many game reserves in South Africa along with the Big 5.

 The Big 5 as well as the great white shark and the southern right whale.
 Since South Africa has all of them, it is often used for marketing purposes.
 Sharks can be seen all year round while whale sightings are seasonal.
 They usually come to the warmer South African waters to breed during July and November.